 Editor:

 subfields, an STF, and a CE field to the PPDU(#1379).
-The enhanced beam tracking responder may append the feedback to any PPDUs(#1379) from the responder to the initiator.
+The enhanced beam tracking responder may aggregate the feedback inside an A-MPDU in a frame sent from the responder to the initiator according to the rules specified in 10.43.6.4.1.
 The initiator may allocate